John Cooper Works

-John Cooper Works (JCW) is an English car brand now owned by BMW and used on its Mini vehicles.
+John Cooper Works (JCW) is a British car marque for in-house tuning, development, and international automotive racing division of Mini vehicles, based in Farnbororugh, Hampshire, England.
 It was founded in 2002 by Michael Cooper, son of John Cooper, the racing car maker and tuner responsible for the original Mini Cooper.

 In 2007, German automaker BMW acquired the rights to the name, and it bought out the company in 2008.

 JCW Tuning

 Cooper

 The first ever JCW kit was a 126 bhp upgrade for the Mini Cooper.
 The kit consisted of the following components: